MinneapolisStarTribune/agate-ai/README.md

   - `SLACK_LOG_WEBHOOK_URL`: A URL to a Slack webhook, which can be used to log output and errors in a Slack channel.
 We sometimes find that more convenient than having to dig through Docker logs.
 Logic for this is mostly in `utils/slack.py`.

   - `BRAINTRUST_API_KEY`: We don't yet have a comprehensive eval suite set up for this version of Agate, but we do like using [Braintrust](https://braintrust.dev) for evals generally.
 You can see how that works in `evals/`.

+Finally, if you'd like to save the outputs to Azure blob storage, you will need to fill out the Azure variables as well, specifically:

+  - `AZURE_STORAGE_CONNECTION_STRING`: The [connection string](https://learn.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string) for accessing your storage account
+  - `AZURE_STORAGE_CONTAINER_NAME`: The name of your storage container
+  - `AZURE_STORAGE_ACCOUNT_NAME`: The name of your storage account

+One other helpful variable might be:

+  - `PYTHONPATH`: Defined in `.env` this will make sure relative imports are set up properly if you run scripts from this project outside of the Docker environment.
+Helps with tests and evals.
+Set this to the absolute path of the root of your project in your filesystem (for example `/Users/yourname/apps/agate-ai`).

 Those variables are all optional but recommended even for running locally.